rails/rails/guides/source/testing.md

 ### Implementing a System Test

-Now we're going to add a system test to our blog application.
-We'll demonstrate writing a system test by visiting the index page and creating a new blog article.
+Next a system test will be added to the blog application.
+This example will demonstrate how to write a system test by visiting the index page and creating a new blog article.

 If you used the scaffold generator, a system test skeleton was automatically